c20d-us/TootRSS/README.md

 ### TootRSS

-TootRSS is utility that will read an RSS feed and toot new posts in the RSS feed to a Mastodon account.
+TootRSS is utility that will read an RSS feed and toot new posts in the feed to a Mastodon account.
 It uses a DynamoDB-based cache to store information about feed items that have been tooted, so that only newly published posts trigger a Mastodon status update.

 ## Usage
 ```